Marioc612/PythonProject_Mapbiomas_Reclass/README_Download_MODIS_local.md

 ***** IMPORTANTE *****
 Requirements: Python ≥ 3.7, Earthdata Login account (free).
-- An active EDL token with bearer format:Authorization: Bearer <your_token_here>
+- An active EDL token with bearer format:Authorization: Bearer <your_token_here> -----> The token in the script must be changed (as its mine), and should be replaced.

 ****** How the Script Works
 1. Date Range